An ongoing evolution of consciousness

 To make this more clear, think of how different "your world" would be if you had a different set of senses: If, for example, your eyes would not be sensitive to radiation in the range of the visible light, but to infrared or to electromagnetic waves, the coloured surfaces you now see would not be there and almost all objects you now consider solid, would appear radiating and transparent.

 The mental creature then lives within this hugely complex model, this second-hand reality of its own making.
-It identifies with a small part of it which it calls "itself" and it takes colours, surfaces, etc. as part of the outside reality, while actually everything it knows is a construct of it own way of thinking and only indirectly related to the reality it presents.
+It identifies with a small part of it which it calls "itself" and it takes colours, surfaces, etc. as part of the outside reality, while actually everything it knows is a construct of its own way of thinking and only indirectly related to the reality it presents.
 Linguistically the ordinary relationship between the mental self and the (represented) world is one of "I and it", and the relation is not any more direct or interactive: subjectively we can rise out of reality, and then, from above, look with our mental eye at our own constructed model of reality with ourselves in the midst of it.
 In other words, our consciousness, our self, our puruṣa, still identifies with one little portion of material reality, prakṛti, but this bit of prakṛti is not any more simply itself as in the pebble and the tree, but it is a nervous system modelling both itself and its surrounding.
+And with this arrives for the mental being a second possibility.
+While its first and natural inclineation is to rise above and then bend back to the reality it models, it can also rise up further and escape from its connection to the physical world it came out of.

 Ascent and integration